 Mooney Falls, Havasupai, Grand Canyon

 After a long, grueling hike in the Grand Canyon, there's no better way to relax than with a dip in a gorgeous, cool waterfall.
-Mooney Falls is just one of five waterfalls located in Grand Canyon National Park along the length of the Havasu creek.
-The gorgeous blue-green stream is named for the indigenous Havasupai people who live nearby in Supai, Ariz.
+Mooney Falls is one of five waterfalls located in Grand Canyon National Park along the length of the Havasu creek.
+The gorgeous blue-green stream is named for the indigenous Havasupai people who live nearby in Supai, Arizona.

 Blue Lagoon, Iceland